Sibahia/zetacards/README.md

 All the information is obtained from [PokeAPI](https://pokeapi.co)

 > [!NOTE]
-> It is created with the purpose of learning, was made use of designs for the realization of the letter as a guide, but all the styling is from 0. guide, but all the styling is from 0.
+> It is created with the purpose of learning, was made use of designs for the realization of the letter as a guide, but all the styling is from 0.

 ##### Contains: